 Early Termination follows the Temporary Halt station and precedes the End of Trial Declaration station.
 This process occurs in parallel with Safety Reporting, Progress Reporting, Ongoing Management & Monitoring, and GCP & Serious Breach Reporting.
 It also has the potential to occur simultaneously with an MHRA Inspection, Audit, Substantial Amendments, Addition of New Sites & Investigators, and Temporary Halt.
 Early Termination is a legal requirement which is relevant to all trials.
+This station is part of the ‘trial close-out phase’ group of stations.

 The sponsor should provide a brief explanation of reasons for the early termination and describe any follow-up measures.
 Once the ‘end of trial’ has been declared, no further substantial amendments are possible and a Clinical Trial Summary Report must be produced within the timelines detailed in the Clinical Trial Summary Report station.
 The MHRA website provides further information including how to submit the form.